VINTERGATAN IV: Cosmic phases of star formation in Milky Way-like galaxies: Discussion Conclusion

 Using the \vintergatan cosmological zoom-in simulation \citepalias{vinter1,vinter2,vinter3}, we identify three phases of star formation along the evolution of a Milky Way-type galaxy, consistent with the star formation relations derived from observations:

 \begin{enumerate}[a)] \item Early on ({$z > 4.8$}, 12.7 Gyr ago), the gas depletion time in \vintergatan is long ({$\sim$}1 Gyr) despite the ubiquity of mergers in this epoch.
 Interactions prevent the galaxy from developing a well-ordered morphology and kinematics, maintaining a turbulence level of {$\sigma_{\rm g} \sim 10-20$} km s{$^{-1}$} in the cold gas.
 Hence, our small ({$R_{1/2} \approx 400$} pc), gas-rich ({$f_{\rm g} \gg 50\%$}) galaxy has a non-bursty star formation, with rates below {$\sim$}{$10 \Msun$} yr{$^{-1}$}.
+This epoch corresponds to the building of the stellar population at high-[{$\alpha$}/Fe] and low, but quickly rising, metallicity ([Fe/H] {$<-0.8$}), which possess halo-like kinematics \citepalias{vinter2}.

 \item At redshifts {$1 < z < 4.8$}, the kinematics of the cold gas indicate that the structure of the ISM shifts towards coherent motions dominating over turbulent ones ({$v_{\rm rot,g} > \sigma_{\rm g}$}).
 Then, during interaction and merger events, gas is compressed on galactic scales, creating an excess at high densities and a tenfold drop of the depletion time ({$\sim$}100 Myr). \vintergatan jumps to the starburst sequence in the KS plane \citep{daddi10b}, and is also consistent with outliers observed above the MS \citep{rodighiero11,tacconi18} with peaks of SFR {$\gtrsim 40 \Msun$} yr{$^{-1}$}.
+With a small disc in place and a consequent rapid growth of the galaxy (due to both accreted material and starburst activity), the population at high-[{$\alpha$}/Fe] now reaches high metallicities ([Fe/H] {$\approx 0.7$}).
+This is known as the kinematically-hot ``thick disc'' sequence \citepalias{vinter2}.

-\item Starburst events come to an end after the last major merger ({$z < 1$}, 7.8 Gyr ago), with depletion times rising back to {$1-2$} Gyr.
+\item Starbursts come to an end after the last major merger ({$z < 1$}, 7.8 Gyr ago), with depletion times rising back to {$1-2$} Gyr.
+This event marks a crucial point in the simulation, when the population at low-[{$\alpha$}/Fe], or ``thin disc'' sequence, forms simultaneously from its low and high metallicity ends \citepalias[][]{vinter3}.
 In the absence of merger-driven perturbations, the ISM does not maintain its excess of dense gas and the galaxy transitions back to the disc regime in the KS plane \citep{daddi10a,kennicutt12}.
 The galaxy settles into a massive ({$M_{\star} \approx 10^{11} \Msun$}), extended ({$R_{1/2} \approx 3$} kpc), and rotationally-supported ({$v_{\rm rot,g} / \sigma_{\rm g} > 10$}) disc, with a relatively quiescent SFR {$\approx 10 \Msun$} yr{$^{-1}$}.
 This characterises the secular phase of star formation for the last 8 Gyr, placing \vintergatan on the main-sequence \citep{whitaker12,speagle14,schreiber15}. \end{enumerate}